Why train to be an approved driving instructor?

 - have not been disqualified from driving at any time in the four years prior to joining the Register

-There is no charge to apply to be a PDI or for an enhanced CRB check.
+There is no charge to apply to be a PDI or for an enhanced DBS check.

 Do you posses the skills and competence required of an approved driving instructor?